 Have no fear!
 We’re here to say that you can leave the airport and explore during your layover in Japan.

 In this post, we’re sharing the top things to do in Narita for your Narita layover.
-If you have a longer time in Japan, consider spending three weeks with this itinerary.
+If you have a longer time in Japan, consider spending three weeks with this itinerary or visit this place as a day trip from central Tokyo.

 Now let’s see what you can do during your Narita layover.